Hayespace/Milestone2/README.md

 ## User Stories

-- Be able to navigate through the whole site smoothly.
+- Be able to navigate through the whole site smoothly with the five collapsible panels.
-   - The layout and design is very simple and easy to navigate.
-The navbar is clearly placed and defined.
-In mobile it converts to a toggler which sits at the top of the screen for easy access.
+    - The site is very easy to navigate and the images contained within the panels offer a visual clue as to what the user can expext from each one.
+As theres is only one page the user is never far away from the main obkective and points of interaction.
-- Understand the purpose of the site upon loading it.
+- Understand the purpose of the site upon loading.
-    - The carousel clearly displays the works from the artist and presents them front and centre upon visiting the site.
-Below is a brief blurb about the artist and her works.
-- Be able to contact the artist for more information.
-   - Very clear and easy to navigate contact form with a link in the navbar.
-- View a gallery of works by the artist.
-  - Responsive gallery page with interactive modal which presents the selected inmage in full screen.
-A hover displays the name of the pieces.
+    - From the drum machine logo with large label to the 5 panel images of drum machines, Piano, and tape recorder the user can quicly and easily inderstand that this is a site about music and making music.
+The design of the piano keyboard is self explainatory, as are the drum pads with large labels and letters indicating which keys to press to engage with the content.
+- Play each individual sound using either a mouse, touch pad or computer keyboard.
+    -
+- Access two drum libraries, a piano keybard and audio recorder.
-- Have information about the artist
+- Hear the sounds clearly and without
-  - A brief two paragraph blurb sits in the landing page ditectly underneath the carousel of works.
-- Link to social media
-  -  Link to instagram in the footer.
+- Record and playback live audio from the devices microphone.
+- The keys and button animations should respond to each click or key stroke.
+- Plug the output into an external speaker for live performance.
 ## Validator Testing

 - HTML - 1 error found on works.html (Refer to Unfixed Bugs)